FrameworkComputer/EmbeddedController/docs/fingerprint/fingerprint-factory-requirements.md

 ## FPMCU Firmware Location

 The binaries for the FPMCU firmware are located in `/opt/google/biod/fw`.
-Now that Chrome OS supports unibuild, there may be multiple firmware binaries in the directory since multiple sensors may be used across a single "board" (e.g., the `hatch` board can use either `bloonchipper` or `dartmonkey`).
+Now that ChromeOS supports unibuild, there may be multiple firmware binaries in the directory since multiple sensors may be used across a single "board" (e.g., the `hatch` board can use either `bloonchipper` or `dartmonkey`).

-The correct firmware type to use for a given board can be discovered with the [Chrome OS Config] tool:
+The correct firmware type to use for a given board can be discovered with the [ChromeOS Config] tool:

 ```bash
 (dut) $ cros_config /fingerprint board